There are two kinds of internet routers available: wired and wireless.

-Wireless routers allow you to do that too and most come with at least four Ethernet ports for connecting PCs, TVs and other in-home gadgets to the Internet.
+Wireless routers allow you to do that, too, and most come with at least four Ethernet ports for connecting PCs, TVs and other in-home gadgets to the internet — but they also let you connect to a Wi-Fi network with other devices.

 How does a Wi-Fi router work?

-Plug your phone line into your router and data will be sent through it.
+Plug your phone or cable line into your router and data will be sent through the connection to the router.

-This is converted into radio signals which are then picked up by devices with Wi–Fi capability, such as PCs, tablets, smartphones and games consoles.
+The Wi-Fi router then takes this data and converts it into radio signals, which are then picked up by devices with Wi–Fi capability such as laptops, tablets, smartphones and games consoles.

 How do devices connect to a Wi–Fi router?

-To connect to your router, you will be prompted to enter a password on the device you’re using.
+To connect to your router, you'll be prompted to enter a password on the device you're using.
 This is usually supplied by your ISP and can be found on the bottom of the router.

 This tends to be a series of numbers and letters, designed to offer heightened security and protect your network from being used by others illegally.